Evaluation of curriculum design in Scotland: National guidance

 An increase in the use of online learning, for example through the national e-learning offer and e-Sgoil, is supporting staff to address this challenge for their learners.
 This is helping to ensure that young people can access curriculum areas and continue their learning.

 Senior leaders and staff must improve young people’s experiences of the BGE in S3.
-In efforts to avoid the ‘two term dash’ for National Qualifications, young people in S3 are often given learning which is overly-focussed on national qualifications.
+In efforts to avoid the ‘two term dash’ for National Qualifications, young people in S3 are often given learning which is overly focused on national qualifications.
 They are often required to specialise in specific curriculum areas too early which can result in a narrowing of the curriculum they experience.

 Making course choices too early may lead young people to discontinue a subject area prematurely Senior phase examinations continue to overly influence the BGE curriculum.
 There remains a pressing need for work to take place to better align the BGE and the senior phase to ensure smoother progression for young people.